elakito/swaggersocket-samples/olingo_car_server/README.md

 mvn jetty:run
 ```

+#### Testing this demo

-You can open [http://localhost:8080/](http://localhost:8080/) to access the default page and see some available
+Using Browser, open [http://localhost:8080/](http://localhost:8080/) to access the default page and see some available
 queries.
 You can invoke these queries over HTTP by clicking on those links or directly typing
 in the queries in Browser's URL field.